-- II.
-The sum of \$2,400,000 for the fiscal year ending June 30, 2019 is hereby appropriated to the department of safety to disburse grants to county and local law enforcement agencies for the purpose of funding overtime costs for county and local law enforcement officers performing law enforcement activities attributable to the substance abuse enforcement program established in RSA 21-P:66.
-No more than 50 percent of the appropriation shall be expended in each fiscal year of the biennium ending June 30, 2021. - III.
-The governor is authorized to draw a warrant for said sums out of any money in the treasury not otherwise appropriated. - IV.
-No appropriation made in this section shall lapse until July 1, 2021. - 360 Department of Safety; Appropriation.
-There is hereby appropriated to the department of safety the sum of \$195,000 for the fiscal year ending June 30, 2019, for the purpose of providing administrative support to the state building code review board.
-The governor is authorized to draw a warrant for said sums out of any money in the treasury not otherwise appropriated and said sums shall not lapse until June 30, 2021. - 361 Public School Infrastructure Fund.
-Amend RSA 198:15-y, II to read as follows: - II.
-There is hereby established in the office of the state treasurer the public school infrastructure fund which shall be kept distinct and separate from all other funds and which shall be administered by the department of education.
-After transferring sufficient funds to the revenue stabilization reserve account to bring the balance of that account to \$100,000,000, the state treasurer shall transfer the remainder of the general fund surplus for fiscal year 2017, as determined by the official audit performed pursuant to RSA 21-I:8, II(a), to the fund.
-Any earnings on fund moneys shall be added to the fund.
-All moneys in the fund shall be continually appropriated [for the biennium ending June 30, 2019 and].
-The department of education may retain up to 3 percent of the total annual appropriation of the public school infrastructure fund on or after July 1, 2019, to be used to administer the public school infrastructure program.
-Any unexpended or unencumbered balance as of June 30, 2019 shall be transferred to the general fund. - 362 Public School Infrastructure Fund.
-Amend RSA 198:15-y, III(e) to read as follows: - (e) A school building or infrastructure proposal which is necessary to comply with Americans with Disabilities Act (ADA) regulations. - (f) Other school building or infrastructure needs the governor, in consultation with the public school infrastructure commission, may identify, except for school building aid projects that are otherwise prohibited by law. - 363 Department of Education; Vocational Rehabilitation Programs or Services.
-For the biennium ending June 30, 2021, the department of education may request funds not otherwise appropriated for the purpose of funding unanticipated costs relative to vocational rehabilitation
+13 II.
+The sum of \$2,400,000 for the fiscal year ending June 30, 2019 is hereby appropriated to 14the department of safety to disburse grants to county and local law enforcement agencies for the 15purpose of funding overtime costs for county and local law enforcement officers performing law 16enforcement activities attributable to the substance abuse enforcement program established in RSA 1721-P:66.
+No more than 50 percent of the appropriation shall be expended in each fiscal year of the 18biennium ending June 30, 2021.

+19III.
+The governor is authorized to draw a warrant for said sums out of any money in the 20treasury not otherwise appropriated.

+IV.
+No appropriation made in this section shall lapse until July 1, 2021.

+22360 Department of Safety; Appropriation.
+There is hereby appropriated to the department of 23safety the sum of \$195,000 for the fiscal year ending June 30, 2019, for the purpose of providing 24administrative support to the state building code review board.
+The governor is authorized to draw 25a warrant for said sums out of any money in the treasury not otherwise appropriated and said sums 26shall not lapse until June 30, 2021.

+361 Public School Infrastructure Fund.
+Amend RSA 198:15-y, II to read as follows:

+28II.
+There is hereby established in the office of the state treasurer the public school 29infrastructure fund which shall be kept distinct and separate from all other funds and which shall 30 be administered by the department of education.
+After transferring sufficient funds to the revenue 31stabilization reserve account to bring the balance of that account to \$100,000,000, the state 32treasurer shall transfer the remainder of the general fund surplus for fiscal year 2017, as 33determined by the official audit performed pursuant to RSA 21-I:8, II(a), to the fund.
+Any earnings 34on fund moneys shall be added to the fund.
+All moneys in the fund shall be continually 35 appropriated [for the biennium ending June 30, 2019 and].
+The department of education may 36 retain up to 3 percent of the total annual appropriation of the public school 37infrastructure fund on or after July 1, 2019, to be used to administer the public school 38infrastructure program.
+Any unexpended or unencumbered balance as of June 30, 2019 shall be

+(e) A school building or infrastructure proposal which is necessary to comply

+1 transferred to the general fund.

+362 Public School Infrastructure Fund.
+Amend RSA 198:15-y, III(e) to read as follows:

+- $\frac{2}{3}$ - 4 5

+with Americans with Disabilities Act (ADA) regulations. (f) Other school building or infrastructure needs the governor, in consultation with the public school infrastructure commission, may identify, except for school building aid projects that

+7 are otherwise prohibited by law.

-1 programs or services, with review and approval of the joint fiscal committee of the general court.
+8 363 Department of Education; Vocational Rehabilitation Programs or Services.
+For the 9 biennium ending June 30, 2021, the department of education may request funds not otherwise 10 appropriated for the purpose of funding unanticipated costs relative to vocational rehabilitation 11 programs or services, with review and approval of the joint fiscal committee of the general court.

-364 School Boards; Food and Nutrition Programs.
+12 364 School Boards; Food and Nutrition Programs.
 Amend RSA 189:11-a, I to read as follows: